Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

-Since the proposed implementation of a Turing machine does not make use of the addition operation, there is no crosstalk noise being introduced to the computations, which in turn means that in the absence of external noise the emulation behaves in a deterministic way.
+Since the proposed implementation of a Turing machine does not make use of the superposition operation, there is no crosstalk noise being introduced to the computations, which in turn means that in the absence of external noise the emulation behaves in a deterministic way.
 Thus, even tiny three-dimensional vectors can be used to construct the heteroassociative item memory with unique entries.
-Nevertheless, since one of the arguments in favour of VSAs is their built-in tolerance to errors, it is interesting to observe the behaviour of the emulation in the presence of external noise.
-We performed simulations where the external noise was added to the tape by randomly flipping signs of a fraction of positions of hypervectors.
-Fig.~\ref{fig:TM:vsas} presents the average dimensionality of hypervectors required to make at least $10^7$ error-free updates of the emulated Turing machine when the hypervectors representing symbols on the tape were subject to external bit flips.
+Nevertheless, since one of the arguments in favour of HDC/VSA is their built-in tolerance to errors, it is interesting to observe the behaviour of the emulation in the presence of external noise.
+We performed simulations where the external noise was added to the tape by randomly flipping signs of a fraction of hypervector components.
+Fig.~\ref{fig:TM:vsas} presents the average dimensionality of hypervectors required to make at least $10^9$ error-free updates of the emulated Turing machine when the hypervectors representing symbols on the tape were subject to external bit flips.
 The Bit Error Rate varied in the range $[0.05, 0.30]$ with step $0.05$.
 The starting dimensionality of hypervectors was $2^4$.
-If the error in emulation was happening in less than $10^7$ steps, then the dimensionality was increased by $10$\%.
-The results demonstrate that the proposed VSAs-based implementation can perfectly emulate the Turing machine conditional on adequate resources (i.e., dimensionality of hypervectors).
+If the error in emulation was happening in less than $10^9$ steps, then the dimensionality was increased by $10$\%.
+The results demonstrate that the proposed implementation can reliably emulate the Turing machine given adequate resources (i.e., dimensionality of hypervectors).
 Naturally, in the presence of external noise, more resources are needed to obtain the error-free execution of the machine.
-Nevertheless, an important observation is that the VSAs-based implementation works with imprecise noisy representations.
-Moreover, the robustness of the implementation comes at no cost in terms of design, as the same algorithm is being used for any amount of noise and the only cost to be paid is in the increased size of the system.
+Nevertheless, an important observation is that the implementation works with imprecise noisy representations.
+Moreover, the robustness of the implementation comes at no cost in terms of design, as the same algorithm is being used for any amount of noise and the only cost to be paid is the increased size of the system.